MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/vm/vminsights-enable.md

 # Enable VM Insights

-This article provides details on enabling VM Insights in Azure Monitor using different methods including the Azure portal, ARM templates, and PowerShell script.
+This article provides details on enabling [VM Insights](./vminsights-overview.md) in Azure Monitor using different methods including the Azure portal, ARM templates, and PowerShell script.

 ## Prerequisites

 - You must have a [Log Analytics workspace](../logs/quick-create-workspace.md) to store data collected by VM insights.
 You can create a new workspace if you enable using the Azure portal.
+- You require permissions to create a data collection rule (DCR) and associate it with the Azure Monitor agent.
+See [Data Collection Rule permissions](../essentials/data-collection-rule-create-edit.md#permissions) for details.
 - See [Azure Monitor agent supported operating systems and environments](../agents/azure-monitor-agent-supported-operating-systems.md) to verify that your operating system is supported by Azure Monitor agent.
 - See [Manage the Azure Monitor agent](../agents/azure-monitor-agent-manage.md#prerequisites) for prerequisites related to Azure Monitor agent.
 - See [Azure Monitor agent network configuration](../agents/azure-monitor-agent-network-configuration.md) for network requirements for the Azure Monitor agent.